VincentStimper/hmc-hyperparameter-tuning/README.md

 ### 1D experiments and molecular configuration sampling

 We used the framework PyTorch 1.6 for these experiments, see  https://pytorch.org/get-started/locally/ for installation instructions.
-Furthermore, to dependencies need to be installed via
+Furthermore, to dependencies need to be installed via#

 ```
 pip install --upgrade git+https://github.com/VincentStimper/normalizing-flows.git
 pip install --upgrade git+https://github.com/VincentStimper/boltzmann-generators.git
 ```

+The scripts for running the experiments are in the `molecular-configurations` directory.
+Each experiment can be reproduced using the respective configuration file in `molecular-configurations/config`.